New product development

 It is extremely helpful to have a working prototype to test out

-- Potential customers, suppliers and members of the development team can give extremely valuable feedback once they see what the product is and how it works.
-This need not be an expensive process.
+- Potential customers, suppliers and members of the team can give valuable feedback once they see what the product is and how it works.
+This need not be expensive.

 - If you are improving on an existing product, you may only need to model the new features.

 - Start with a simple prototype such as a drawing.
-Good feedback at this stage can save time and money.
+Feedback at this stage can save time and money.

 Avoid being the pioneer who has to learn everything the hard way